-'I realize that I may have a sad lack of information on some very important issues,' began Jason.
+'I realise that I may have a sad lack of information on some very important issues,' began Jason.
 'So I must gather empirical data, so to speak, to allow me to make better informed statements.'
 He reached out to skim one finger along the swell of her bosom, just above the top of her chemise.
 'In the meantime, however, I'm of a mind to fill your void.'

-As he pulled Evangeline against him he leaned in to nip at her earlobe, then whispered, 'How do you fancy working on a Mills and Boon?'
+As he pulled Evangeline against him, he leaned in to nip at her earlobe, then whispered, 'How do you fancy working on a Mills and Boon?'

 'I'd prefer something a little stronger,' she replied.

 Jason wrapped his arms around her, kissed her cheek, her neck, and the tops of her sun-bronzed breasts.
 'What did you have in mind?'